segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

 ## Product Management

-This section is dedicated to Product Management, which is—at best—a nebulous job title.
-I'm not a PM, but I work closely with PMs and have several in my group of friends and mentors.
-The PM world—where the `P` can mean Product, Program, or Project—is infamous for ambiguity surrounding the difference between those roles.
-To me, they all seem to require the same set of core [skills and competencies](/assets/images/pm-skills.png), differentiating themselves in the nuances of the company you're at and what you're working on.
-In this section, I'm grouping these terms together to offer advice that applies to all of them and their related roles.
+This section covers Product Management—a notoriously nebulous job title.
+While I'm not a PM myself, I work closely with many and count several as friends and mentors.
+In the PM world—where the `P` can mean Product, Program, or Project—confusion abounds about differences between these roles.
+From my observation, they all share core [skills and competencies](/assets/images/pm-skills.png), with variations based on company culture and specific projects.
+This section groups these related roles together to provide broadly applicable advice.

 <details markdown="1">
 <summary>Alternative Job Titles</summary>